Mini-Grants for Conservation Education

 Green Steps Schools

-Conservation District staff members mentor a variety of Green Steps Schools projects, including habitat restoration, water conservation, school gardens, and classroom composting operations at nearly a dozen schools in Richland County.
-Green Steps Schools is a statewide recognition program that provides awards and support to schools in South Carolina who take annual, sustainable steps toward environmental responsibility.
-Visit the SC Green Steps Schools website for more information and to learn how your school can become a Green Steps School!
+Conservation District staff members mentor a variety of Green Step Schools projects, including habitat restoration, water conservation, school gardens, and classroom composting operations at nearly a dozen schools in Richland County.
+Green Step Schools is a statewide recognition program that provides awards and support to schools in South Carolina who take annual, sustainable steps toward environmental responsibility.
+Visit the SC Green Step Schools website for more information and to learn how your school can become a Green Step School, and contact us at firstname.lastname@example.org for support.

 - Natural Resource Ramble: This lesson plan allows students to explore examples of natural resources in their daily lives.
 The lesson is correlated with SC Science Standards in grades one, three, and eight.